sailorfe/perona.nvim/README.md

 # perona.nvim

-a base16 colorscheme for neovim inspired by ghost princess perona from *one piece*. built with [lush](https://github.com/rktjmp/lush.nvim/).
+a colorscheme for neovim inspired by ghost princess perona from *one piece*. built with [lush](https://github.com/rktjmp/lush.nvim/) in standard and base16 flavors.

 <img src="assets/grim.png" alt="perona" width="960">